Stark County Youth Basketball Association

 - Free 7 and under

-· Coaches if you know that your team is not attending please email Brian Smith ASAP at firstname.lastname@example.org Please note that if your team does not show up and the other team does it will be a forfeit.
-If you call and say you are not coming it will also be a forfeit.
+· Coaches if you know that your team is not attending please contact Brian Smith ASAP at 330-685-0653.
+Please note that if your team does not show up and the other team does it will be a forfeit, also if you call and say you are not coming it will also be a forfeit.
 If the gyms are open games are on.
 If all games are canceled results will be entered as a tie.
-If one site cancels and another does not we will do our best to re-schedule, if we are unable to re-schedule results for that site only will be entered as a tie.
+If one site cancels and another does not we will do our best to re-schedule, if we are unable to re-schedule results will be entered as a tie.

 - Any and all forfeits will be entered as a 15-0 win for the team not forfeiting.